Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Abstract

 \section{Abstract}

-To address the scale mismatch caused by large altitude variations in UAV visual place recognition, we propose a monocular vision-only altitude-adaptive geo-localization framework.
-The method first estimates relative altitude from a single downward-looking image by transforming the input into the frequency domain and formulating altitude estimation as a regression-as-classification (RAC) problem.
-The estimated altitude is then used to crop the query image to a canonical scale, after which a classification-then-retrieval visual place recognition module performs coarse localization.
-To improve retrieval robustness under varying image quality, we further introduce a quality-adaptive margin classifier (QAMC) and refine the final location by weighted coordinate estimation over the top retrieved candidates.
-Experiments on two synthetic datasets and two real-flight datasets show that the relative altitude estimation (RAE) module yields clear overall improvements in downstream retrieval performance under significant altitude changes.
-With our visual place recognition module, altitude adaptation improves average R@1 and R@5 by 41.50 and 56.83 percentage points, respectively, compared with using the same retrieval pipeline without altitude normalization, and the full system runs at 13.3 frames/s on the reported workstation hardware.
-These results indicate that relative altitude estimation provides an effective scale prior for cross-altitude UAV geo-localization and supports GPS-denied coarse initialization without auxiliary range sensors or temporal inputs.
+Matching downward-looking unmanned aerial vehicle (UAV) images to georeferenced satellite or aerial map tiles supports local earth observation, map-based interpretation, and coarse geo-initialization when direct positioning signals are degraded or unavailable.
+A major difficulty in this cross-platform matching task is the scale mismatch caused by large variations in UAV altitude.
+To address this problem, we propose an altitude-adaptive aerial visual place recognition framework.
+The method first estimates relative altitude from a single downward-looking image by transforming the input into the frequency domain and formulating altitude estimation as a regression-as-classification problem.
+The estimated altitude is then used to crop the query image to a canonical scale, after which a classification-then-retrieval visual place recognition module performs coarse map localization.
+To improve retrieval robustness under varying image quality, we further introduce a quality-adaptive margin classifier and refine the final location by weighted coordinate estimation over the top retrieved candidates.
+Experiments on two synthetic datasets and two real-flight datasets show that the relative altitude estimation module improves downstream retrieval performance under substantial altitude changes.
+With our visual place recognition module, altitude adaptation improves average R@1 and R@5 by 41.50 and 56.83 percentage points, respectively, compared with using the same retrieval pipeline without altitude normalization, and the main retrieval pipeline runs at 13.3 frames/s on the workstation used for evaluation.
+These results indicate that relative altitude estimation provides a useful scale prior for cross-altitude UAV-to-map image matching using georeferenced remote sensing imagery.